-The world of data security is a constantly evolving cycle.
+The world of office data security is constantly evolving.

 It’s a constant battle, which is why it’s so important to be proactive when building a secure printing strategy.
-If you’re not, then the bad guys will always be one (or more than one) step ahead.
+If you’re not, then the bad guys will always be at least a step ahead.

 Data breaches cost your business time and money, and damage to your reputation.
 But perhaps most importantly, you and your customer’s valuable information can become exposed.